Built-ins

 errors with the syntax, such as a missing closing quote for

-. - Run-time errors only occur if there are no parse errors and the code path causing the error is executed.
+print "abc, an illegal character, such as#, or type errors, such asmin "a" "b". - Run-time errors only occur if there are no parse errors and the code path causing the error is executed.

 For example, the following code will sometimes cause a run-time error: